Georgios Dedas

-Georgios Dedas (alternate spellings: Giorgos, Yiorgos) (Greek: Γιώργος Δέδας; born January 2, 1980) is a retired Greek professional basketball player and professional basketball coach.
-He is currently the head coach for Filou Oostende of the BNXT League.
+Georgios Dedas (alternate spellings: Giorgos, Yiorgos) (Greek: Γιώργος Δέδας; born January 2, 1980) is a Greek former professional basketball player and professional basketball coach.
+He is currently an assistant coach for PAOK of the Greek Basketball League (GBL) and the EuroCup.
 During his playing career, at a height of 2.00 m (6'6 ") tall and a weight of 100 kg (220 lbs.), he played at the shooting guard and small forward positions.

 Professional career

 After playing basketball as a youth in Kilkis, with the youth teams of Aetos Kilkis, Dedas began his professional career in 1999, with MENT Thessaloniki.
 In 2003, he moved to Iraklis Thessaloniki.
 In 2006, he joined Breogan Lugo.
 He then moved to Beirasar Rosalia in 2007.
 He then joined Caceres 2016 in 2009.

 In 2010, he moved to PAOK Thessaloniki.
 He joined Rethymno in 2011, and returned to PAOK in 2012.
 He extended his contract with PAOK in 2014.
 He retired from playing professional basketball in 2016.